equinor/terraform-baseline/CONTRIBUTING.md

 ## 💡 Requesting changes

-Open an issue in [this repository](https://github.com/equinor/terraform-baseline/issues/new/choose).
+Open an issue in the relevant module repository.

 ## 📝 Making changes